supreme0408/SA-Assignment-2024/README.md

 - users can select and view details of a movie
 - users can see his/her history of browsed movie
 - users can add or remove movie to his/her bookmark

-### Current Plans for Expansion

-- containerize services and database with Docker

-### Future Plans for Expansion

-- seperate search into its own service that utilize ElasticSearch, use MongoDB as persisted database for movie-service and sync data between ElasticSearch and MongoDB
-- Machine Learning recommendation system?
-- Machine Learning classification for recommended movie collections?
-- scrape and stream videos for movies?

----

-## Getting Started

-### Prerequisites

-**!important** .env file is required for setting up environment variables for this project
- an example of .env file is located at root directory

 #### Tools & Versions